Akhil000026/Akhil000026/README.md

 I'm a **self-taught passionate developer** from India 🇮🇳

 ### **About Me**

-- 🎓 2nd-year B.Tech student at GCET
+-🔭 I’m currently working on app development
+- 🎓 DSA Problem Solver on leetcode
 - 💼 Building solutions as an app and web developer
 - 🌟 Creator of Kisan Setu, connecting farmers to markets
 - 📚 Exploring backend development and Kotlin for app development